hpiwowar/citation11k/analysis/stats_knit_.md

   calcCI.exp(myfitprev, "factor(dataset.in.geo.or.ae).L")
 end.rcode-->

-We found that adding in a few additional covariates to analysis with this subsample, number of authors and citation history of the last author, decreased the estimated effect to 18% and its confidence interval to span a *loss* of 17% citations to a boost of 66%.
-This range is too wide to be instructive: mostly it is just useful to note it is largely consistent with previous findings.
+How is did this estimate change when we included additional covariates?
+The subsample of 308 papers was large enough to include a few additional covariates:  number of authors and citation history of the last author.
+Including these covariates returned  a smaller estimated effect: 18% with a confidence interval that spanned a *loss* of 17% citations to a boost of 66%.
+This range is too wide to be instructive, other than to note its top end is close to the previous rough estimates.

 <!--begin.rcode RegressionAlaPrevStudyMoreCovariates
   myfit_prev_more = lm(nCitedBy.log ~